 In this section we show that for very general supersingular K3 surfaces there are no non-Jacobian elliptic structures that admit purely inseparable multisections.
 We proceed by first studying Jacobian fibrations and then using supersingular twistor lines to deduce consequences for non-Jacobian fibrations.

+\begin{thm} Every Jacobian elliptic structure on a very general supersingular K3 surface of Artin invariant at least 7 is $\infty$-Frobenius-split. \end{thm} \begin{proof} With the notation introduced in the paragraph preceding Corollary \ref{cor:artin invariant weierstrassify}, we consider the countable collection of quasi-finite morphisms $w:M_i'\to\WeierstrassData^{-2}$.
+Each $M_i'$ is a $\PGL_2$-torsor over $V_i$, which is an open subset of the space of quadruples $((X,\tau),a,b)$ where $X$ is a supersingular K3 surface, $\tau$ is a lattice polarization of $X$ by a fixed supersingular K3 lattice, and $a,b$ are the divisor classes of a fiber or section respectively of a Jacobian elliptic fibration on $X$.

-\begin{thm} Every Jacobian elliptic structure on a very general supersingular K3 surface of Artin invariant at least 7 is $\infty$-Frobenius-split. \end{thm} \begin{proof} By Proposition \ref{prop:non-pi-inj-small-total}, the very general part of the Artin invariant $s$ locus in $\WeierstrassData^{-2}$ is $\infty$-Frobenius-split for any $s$ at least equal to $7$ (by Corollary \ref{cor:dim cram}).
-In particular, a dense open subspace of the moduli space of Artin invariant $7$ surfaces with hyperbolic-plane polarized lattices parametrizes elliptic structures that are $\infty$-Frobenius-split.
-Since the hyperbolic-plane polarization is countable, we see that for a very general K3 surface of Artin invariant $s$ for $s\geq 7$, every Jacobian elliptic structure is $\infty$-Frobenius-split.
-This concludes the proof. \end{proof}
+By Corollary \ref{cor:dim cram}, the Artin invariant $s$ locus in $\WeierstrassData^{-2}$ has dimension at least $s+2$ at every point.
+By Proposition \ref{prop:non-pi-inj-small-total}, a very general point of the Artin invariant $s$ locus in $\WeierstrassData^{-2}$ is $\infty$-Frobenius-split for any $s$ at least $7$.
+The same follows for each $V_i$.
+As there are only countably many $V_i$, the very general point of Artin invariant at least $7$ in the Ogus moduli space is not in the image of the non $\infty$-Frobenius-split locus in any of the $V_i$.
+In other words, every Jacobian elliptic structure on a very general supersingular K3 surface of Artin invariant at least $7$ is $\infty$-Frobenius-split. \end{proof}